vh894/dsc180a-q1-project/README.md

-# Location-Based Optimization of Electric Vehicle Charging Networks
+# Optimizing Electric Vehicle Charger Placement Through Spatial and Demographic Analysis

 This project aims to find the factors that influence the location of electric vehicle (EV) charging stations within SDG&E service areas.
 It will perform data analysis with various features and datasets to discover the primary variables involved with EV charger placement.